-Illinois Has More Coal Ash Disposal Sites than Any Other State
+Illinois Has More Coal Ash Disposal Sites

 Illinois generates more than 4.4 million tons of coal ash EVERY YEAR, and imports coal ash (or coal combustion waste) from six or more other states.
 Illinois ranks first in the nation with respect to the total number of coal ash disposal sites in the country, and second for the most contaminated sites.
 This waste, one of the most toxic substances known to human kind, is stored in over over 90 coal ash disposal pit through the state.
+The good news, is that the Illinois General Assembly passed Senate Bill 9, the Coal Ash Pollution Protection Act in May of 2019, and Governor Pritzker signed the bill this past summer!

 Do You Live Near Coal Ash?